karolh95/LinearEquationsSolver/README.md

 Write to file only `No solutions` or `Infinitely many solutions` if that's the case.
 If there is a single solution you should write to file only ![x1](src/images/stage3/x1.png), ![x2](src/images/stage3/x2.png), ..., ![xn](src/images/stage3/xn.png), and every number should be on a separate line.

 Don't forget that input can contain floating-point numbers.

+## Stage 5/5: Complex numbers

+In this stage you should implement the ability to work with complex numbers.
+A set of complex numbers is wider set than a set of real numbers.

+You can read the complex number in the following way: a double number, then a plus or a minus, then another double number then a symbol `i`.
+If there is no plus nor minus then the number has an imaginary part equal to zero.
+If there is no plus nor minus but the number ends with i, then the number has a real part equal to zero.
+Also, if there is `1` before `i` like in `2+1i` or `-1i` then `1` can be omitted like in `2+i` and `-i`.

+Remember that you should write to file `No solutions` or `Infinitely many solutions` or the solution.
+Every variable of the solution should be on a separate line and there shouldn't be any spacebars (real part, plus/minus, imaginary part).

+If a real part of a number is equal to zero you should write only an imaginary part and in case an imaginary part also equals zero then you should simply write `0`.
+Also, if an imaginary part is equal to zero then write only a real part.
+If an imaginary part is equal to `1` then write `i` instead of `1i`, like in the parsing examples above.